Why Food Retailers Require EDI 856 Advance Ship Notices (ASNs)

 Cloud-based EDI solutions such as BOLD VAN enable suppliers to exchange these transactions with trading partners while maintaining visibility into document flow and shipment activity.

-For organizations evaluating the role of EDI in traceability initiatives, it can be helpful to understand how electronic shipment notices support compliance and supply chain visibility.
+For organizations evaluating the role of EDI in traceability initiatives, it is helpful to understand how electronic shipment notices support both compliance requirements and operational efficiency across the supply chain.

 Frequently Asked Questions